Mogball/declarative-mlir-compiler/README.md

 ## Short-Term TODOs

-- Dynamic type and attribute definitions
+- Dynamic attribute definitions

 ## Long-Term TODOs

+- Incremental parsing: dynamic objects are registered during the parse, which means that references to dynamic objects (e.g. types and attributes) can be resolved on-the-go.
-- Add graceful failures (e.g. multiple Ops with the same name) instead of relying on MLIR asserts to better support dynamic environment
+- Add graceful failures (e.g. multiple Ops with the same name) instead of relying on MLIR asserts to better support dynamic environment.
-- Integrate `Location` propagation for all API layers
+- Integrate `Location` propagation for all API layer.